-For well over 100 years, GSI has been leading community initiatives, projects and efforts that improve the economic viability, health of our region, health of our business community and the employees they support.
-Here are our 2016-2017 Key Community Initiatives that GSI's Board of Trustees has identified as priority objectives for this year.
+For more than 100 years GSI has led initiatives and projects that improve the economic health of our region.
+Here are our top community initiatives GSI's Board of Trustees has identified as priority objectives.

 GSI is working to create robust life sciences industry growth and an annual economic impact of more than $1.7 billion and more than 9,000 jobs for our region by 2030.
 This initiative, led by GSI in partnership with business, health care, and education sectors, includes the expansion of world-class health and medical sciences education, the creation of a health care and life sciences industry hub, and has the ability to transform our local economy by building on our community’s largest economic driver – health care.